🚧This site is under construction β€” some content may be incomplete or change without notice.

 Manage your customer database and relationships

 Customers in SettleWise are the people or businesses you invoice.
-Each customer profile tracks contact information, invoice history, payment history, and credit balance.
+Each customer profile tracks contact information, invoice history, payment history, credit balance, and transfer history.

 Customer Balance